 But You Said You Wanted to Break Up

 There is a very good reason why I no longer date.
-If you are someone I have dated, you know the following to be accurate.
-Painfully so.
+If you are someone I have dated, you know the following to be painfully accurate.
 I sincerely apologize.

 I tend to destroy the people I date.
 That’s not hyperbole.
 There is quite the path of destruction behind me.
 Think category five hurricane.

 When you have manic depression, you have two very defined and intense responses in relationships.
 These instincts are much stronger than that of a non-bipolar person.

 One, self-preservation is always in high gear.
 Every situation is dangerous and every person is out to hurt you.
 It becomes imperative to keep people at a distance and to sometimes cut them off completely.